 Mercat de la Boqueria

 Mercat de la Boqueria is considered to be the most interesting building on the La Rambla, Barcelona’s shopping street.
 However, it isn’t the modern architecture that demands your attention, it is the food market within, that makes Mercat de la Boqueria so famous.
 The market is spilling with unending varieties of cheeses, meats, sweets and sausages and is also dotted with unique eateries and gastronomic specialties.
 Some of the top items to try out at the Mercat de la Boqueria include bacallà salat, calçots, cargols and percebes.
+After visiting Mercat de La Boqueria, if you’re not up for cooking your own food, do check out the delicious tapas at Tickets Barcelona.

 Interesting Fact – Before the 1835 fire, most vendors sold their products in an open air market.
 After the fire, architect Jose Mas I Vila transformed the site into a fascinating market square, which was considered to be the most beautiful square in the city.
 It featured arcades, fountains and gardens and was supported by Ionic columns.